V-Sekai/manuals/decisions/20241222-wandering-dancer.md

 ## The Context

-We need a way to test if LLMs can create engaging narratives in games, particularly focusing on emotional expression and non-verbal communication.
+We need a way to test whether LLMs can create engaging narratives in games, particularly those that focus on emotional expression and nonverbal communication.
 This prototype explores the potential of LLM-driven dynamic storytelling through dance and movement within a simplified game environment.

 ## The Problem Statement

-Traditional game narratives often rely heavily on dialogue and explicit storytelling, potentially limiting player expression and emotional engagement.
+Traditional game narratives rely heavily on dialogue and explicit storytelling, potentially limiting player expression and emotional engagement.
 LLMs can enable new forms of interactive storytelling that tap into the nuances of body language and physical expression.

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

-The Minimal Viable Product (MVP) will center around a traveling dancer who visits a new procedurally generated village each day.
-The player observes villagers, interprets their emotions and social dynamics through their dances and movements, and then creates dances to interact and influence their emotional states.
+The minimal viable product (MVP) will center around a traveling dancer who visits a new procedurally generated village each day.
+The player observes the villagers, interprets their emotions and social dynamics through their dances and movements, and then creates dances to interact with them and influence their emotional states.

 **Core Gameplay Loop:**